Licarsmeth/store-daytonaio/README.md

 ## ✨ Features

+- View all the products available in the shop
-- add to cart
+- Add products to cart
-- view items
+- Edit the items and their amount from the cart
-- buy selected items
+- Remove unwanted items
+- Finally, checkout once you've decided you wanna buy those items.